 Last fall, the Junior League of Omaha voted to add a new project to its roster of community impact endeavors.
 With that vote, a partnership with Restored Hope was formed.
 Restored Hope is a community nonprofit that acts as a sanctuary for single mothers and their children who are in abusive environments.

 The Restored Hope Project Committee decided to change its name to R.I.S.E.
-(Resilience, Independence, Strength, Empowerment) so the project could have its own identity outside of the Restored Hope organization.
-In doing so, this will also allow us to partner with more or different nonprofits in the future.
+(Resilience, Independence, Strength, Empowerment) so that the project could have its own identity outside of the Restored Hope organization.
+In doing so, this will also allow The Junior League to partner with more or different nonprofits in the future.

-The concept of “RISE” came from our goal to help women understand the “secret rules” of the middle class, so they can escape (rise from) generational poverty.
+The concept of “RISE” came from the goal to help women understand the “secret rules” of the middle class, so they can escape (rise from) generational poverty.

 The RISE Committee will continue to build the program and strengthen the partnership with Restored Hope this League year and will kick off the official program in 2018.